Housed in an 18th-century town house just across the road from the castle, this small, child-friendly museum covers Chepstow's...

 Chepstow Male Voice Choir

-Run by Cadw (the Welsh historic monuments agency), magnificent Chepstow Castle perches atop a limestone cliff overhanging the river, guarding the main river crossing from England into South Wales (the best view is from the far bank – cross the 1816 Old Wye Bridge and turn left).
-It is one of the oldest castles in Britain – building began in 1067, less than a year after William the Conqueror invaded England – and the impressive Great Tower retains its original Norman architecture.
+Imposing Chepstow Castle perches atop a limestone cliff overhanging the river, guarding the main river crossing from England into South Wales.
+It is one of the oldest castles in Britain, with building commenced in 1067, less than a year after William the Conqueror invaded England.
+The impressive Great Tower dates from this time and includes bricks plundered from the nearby Roman town of Caerwent.
+It was extended over the centuries, resulting in a long, narrow complex snaking along the hill.

 A cave in the cliff below the castle is one of many places where legend says King Arthur and his knights are napping until the day they're needed to save Britain.